X

 Other types of chest pain

-• Trouble swallowing
+• Trouble swallowing.

-• Pain that gets better or worse when you change body position
+• Pain that gets better or worse when you change body position.

-• Pain that gets worse when you breathe deeply or cough
+• Pain that gets worse when you breathe deeply or cough.

-• Tenderness when you push on your chest
+• Tenderness when you push on your chest.

-• Pain that continues for many hours
+• Pain that continues for many hours or days.

 When to see a doctor

-If you have new or unexplained chest pain or think you're having a heart attack, call 911 or emergency medical help immediately.
-Don't ignore the symptoms of a heart attack.
-If you can't get an ambulance or emergency vehicle to come to you, have a neighbor or a friend drive you to the nearest hospital.
-Drive yourself only if you have no other option.
+If you have new or unexplained chest pain or think you're having a heart attack, call 911 or emergency medical help right away.
+Never ignore the symptoms of a heart attack.

 Causes

-Chest pain has many possible causes, all of which need medical care.
+Chest pain has many possible causes.

-Examples of heart-related causes of chest pain include:
+Some heart-related causes of chest pain are:

 Digestive causes